Vonng/pigsty/docs/SUPPORT.md

 The Pigsty community already offers free WeChat/Discord/Telegram Q&A Office Hours, and we are also happy to provide more free value-added services to our supporters.

+We have a GPTs for Pigsty documentation QA: https://chat.openai.com/g/g-y0USNfoXJ-pigsty-consul

 WeChat: Search `pigsty-cc` and join the User Group.

 Telegram: https://t.me/joinchat/gV9zfZraNPM3YjFh